wso2/docs-choreo-dev/en/pe-docs/docs/choreo-concepts/access-control.md

 - All other actions are not allowed.

 Similar to previous case, allowing **non environment specific** actions on resources across project is intentional.
 This design aligns with real world Access Control use cases.

+!!! tip
+    Project-Environment Scoped Assignments are currently available only for selected organizations.

 !!! warning "Important"
     Exercise care when creating project-environment scoped role-to-group assignments.
 Only environment specific actions are restricted to that environment; all other actions remain allowed on resources across the project.